slowfrog/jstools/README.rst

 =====

 - **ant-contrib-1.0b3.jar** is a library of very useful ant tasks.
 Once you start using them, you just can't stop.
-- **closure.jar** is Google's closure JavaScript compiler
+- **closure.jar** is Google's closure JavaScript compiler.
-- **JsTestDriver-1.3.3b.jar** is a unit test library and server for JavaScript
+- **JsTestDriver-1.3.3b.jar** is a unit test library and server for JavaScript.
-- **template_jsTestDriver.conf** is a sample of configuration for JsTestDriver
+- **template_jsTestDriver.conf** is a sample of configuration for JsTestDriver.
-- **externs.js** is the file containing the declaration extern functions from JsTestDriver, to allow compilation of your test suite in advanced mode with closure
+- **externs.js** is the file containing the declaration extern functions from JsTestDriver, to allow compilation of your test suite in advanced mode with closure.
-- **build-base.xml** is the base ant file that you can import
+- **build-base.xml** is the base ant file that you can import.
 - **sample-build.xml** is a sample of ant build file for a project.
 It's almost empty because all the useful stuff is already defined in build-base.xml.
-- **README.rst** is this file, handy for presenting the project on github
+- **README.rst** is this file, handy for presenting the project on github.